Noooste/azuretls-client/README.md

 #

 ### Use HTTP/3
-To use HTTP/3, you can call the function `session.EnableHTTP3()` before making any requests.
+To use HTTP/3, you may specify `ForceHTTP3: true` in the request.

 HTTP/3 is currently in early stages of development and **may not be fully stable**.